DakotaLMartinez/handy_generators/README.md

 rails generate handy_generators:edit_links_helper --pundit false
 ```

+Running this generator will add the following helpers to your Rails app.

 #### Helpers

 `edit_links(record:, edit_classes: '', delete_classes: '')`

-The `edit_links` helper receives three parameters `record`, `edit_classes`,
-and `delete_classes`.
-Record is the only required parameter,
-`edit_classes` and `delete_classes` will be empty by default, if you'd
-like to add classes you can pass them as parameters to the helper.
-The
-default helper uses pundit, and it will check if the logged in user has
-permission to edit or delete the record before displaying the links.
-If
-not, it will display the edit or delete links to all users.
+The `edit_links` helper receives three parameters `record`, `edit_classes`, and `delete_classes`.
+Record is the only required parameter, `edit_classes` and `delete_classes` will be empty by default, if you'd like to add classes you can pass them as parameters to the helper.
+The default helper uses pundit, and it will check if the logged in user haspermissionto edit or delete the record before displaying the links.
+If not, it will display the edit or delete links to all users.

 `edit_record_link(record:, classes: '')`